 It is exactly as it sounds.
 It is a strike that utilizes the attacker’s elbow.

 Ground and Pound

-A form of fighting whose aim is get the opponent to the ground using some sort of takedown and then landing strikes using punches and/or elbows.
+A form of fighting whose aim is getting the opponent to the ground using some sort of takedown and then landing strikes using punches and/or elbows.

-A defense utilized by the fighter whose back is on the mat.
-Typically, the guard means that the defender (who is on their back) wraps his legs around the attackers waist (who is usually on their knees).
-The guard aims to help in defense by controlling the movements of the attacker.
+A defence utilized by the fighter whose back is on the mat.
+Typically, the guard means that the defender (who is on their back) wraps his legs around the attacker’s waist (who is usually on their knees).
+The guard aims to help in defence by controlling the movements of the attacker.

-A punch that uses a rotating motion whose aim is to hit the target by going around the defenses used for jabs and crosses.
+A punch that uses a rotating motion whose aim is to hit the target by going around the defences used for jabs and crosses.

 A fundamental punch in which the attacker uses their lead hand to punch their opponent with quick speed.